Gary C. Dahle, Attorney at Law

 All information in a court's file with respect to a name change Application will be accessible to the public, unless the court determines that the name change is made in connection with participation in a victim or witness protection program.

-However, under certain circumstances, the address of the minor child and the Applicant-parent can also be withheld from the public court record if the Applicant-parent is represented by legal counsel.
+However, under certain circumstances, the address of the minor child and the Applicant-parent can be withheld from the public court record if the Applicant-parent is represented by legal counsel.

-(ii) Identity of the Applicant
+1. Identity of the Applicant

-If the person be a minor, the application shall be made by the person's guardian or next of kin.
+the application shall be made by the person’s guardian or next of kin.

 However, the Applicant may need to prove to the court that he or she is in fact the parent of the minor child.